| Presidente Agapito Magaña |

 creating eight deep holes to be filled with concrete.
 And then

 nothing more happened.
-All through the month of October we had
+All through October, we had

 the birds were sending texts to each other!)